tommyp/tommyp.org/src/content/blog/artifacts-from-another-universe.md

 The vaguely satanic imagery was something I didn't see that often in Belfast during the 90s.
 To me, DOOM felt like a real life [Necronomicon](https://en.wikipedia.org/wiki/Necronomicon).
 Dropped into the disc drive to lead me on some [Ash Campbell-esque](https://evildead.fandom.com/wiki/Necronomicon_Ex-Mortis) quest to fight the dead.
 Not that I had seen Evil Dead at this point, but you get the idea.

 DOOM felt like something alien.
 Something weird.
 Something forbidden.
-It was like reality had cracked and I had something which shouldn't exist in our world.
+It was like reality had cracked and I had an object which shouldn't exist in our world.

 That feeling has stuck with me ever since.